-- performance of the Outsourcing Agreement will be appropriately managed.
-Steps that may be undertaken include the establishment and documentation of appropriate corporate governance structures and processes.
-SC61 - 6.4 A Member in Public Practice providing or utilising Outsourced Services may develop and document communication protocols between the Member and the Client or the Member and the Outsourced Service Provider, as applicable.
+- 6.4 A Member in Public Practice providing or utilising Outsourced Services may develop, and document communication protocols between the Member and the Client or the Member and the Outsourced Service Provider, as applicable.
 SC61 - 6.5 A Member in Public Practice providing or utilising Outsourced Services should consider using appropriate performance measures (which may be detailed in the Outsourcing Agreement) to monitor the performance of the Member or the Outsourced Service Provider, as applicable.
-The Member is encouraged to consider the Outsourcing policy framework referred to in paragraph 4.1 when developing performance measures. - 6.6 A Member in Public Practice providing or utilising Outsourced Services should review the work of the Member's personnel or the Outsourced Service Provider, as applicable, to: - assess whether that the work has been completed in accordance with the Outsourcing Agreement; - establish that the objectives of the Engagement have been achieved; - assess whether the work has been performed in accordance with applicable Professional Standards, legal and regulatory requirements; and - assess whether the work performed has been appropriately documented and supports the conclusions reached.
+The Member is encouraged to consider the Outsourcing policy framework referred to in paragraph 4.1 when developing performance measures. - 6.6 A Member in Public Practice providing or utilising Outsourced Services should review the work of the Member's personnel or the Outsourced Service Provider, as applicable, to: - assess whether that the work has been completed in accordance with the Outsourcing Agreement; - establish that the objectives of the Engagement have been achieved; - assess whether the work has been performed in accordance with applicable Professional Standards, legal and regulatory requirements; and - assess whether, the work performed has been appropriately documented and supports the conclusions reached.

-The Member should review the work performed prior to submitting the work product to the Member's Client. $^{\rm SC62}$
+The Member should review the work performed prior to submitting the work product to the Member's Client. $\frac{\mathrm{SC62}}{\mathrm{C}}$

-6.7 A Member in Public Practice who provides or utilises Outsourced Services should consider the manner in which information security and legal obligations that address matters of privacy and confidentiality will be managed during the Engagement SCG1
+6.7 A Member in Public Practice who provides or utilises Outsourced Services should consider the manner in which information security and Jegal obligations that address matters of privacy and confidentiality will be managed during the Engagement ^{SC61}